CANTERBURY DISTRICT

 **HISTORY**

-The inn, a fascinating blend of two old cottages, has a history that dates back to the 17th century.
-It was first recorded in the 1692 Licensing List as the 'George,' and a year later, it provided billeting for four soldiers, highlighting its historical significance.
+The inn is a fascinating blend of two old cottages.
+It was first recorded in the 1692 Licensing List as the ‘George,’ and a year later, it provided billeting for four soldiers, highlighting its historical significance.

 An article in the Canterbury Journal on Friday, July 25, 1823, reported that a young man of respectable appearance, dressed in a blue coat with gilt buttons, a figured silk waistcoat, and blue pantaloons, died at the inn.
 He was observed by a fellow traveller who shared his room, drinking from a phial that resembled wine before retiring for the night.
 A doctor was called, and upon examining him, he found the man in a dying state and bled him of three ounces of blood.
 He searched the man’s pockets and found a pledge ticket for a watch in the name of George Lowe, as well as a phial containing laudanum.
 The doctor subsequently administered three emetics, but the man passed away shortly after.
 A post-mortem examination revealed that his stomach contained poison, which was confirmed as the cause of death.
 A pawnbroker later stated that the man had indicated he was from Derbyshire and had come to Canterbury to find work.
 The jury returned a verdict of felo-de-se (a euphemism for suicide).

 In 1852, Richard Wellard at the George & Dragon had his license suspended, along with nine others in the Canterbury area.
 After facing intense criticism for irregular conduct, they appeared before the licensing committee.
-They had their licenses reinstated, but with a strong warning that further complaints would result in the revocation of their licenses.
-Richard was also brought before the magistrates for refusing to admit militiamen, while two years later, George Wellard was fined £ 5 and £ 10 in costs for keeping his house open for the sale of liquor at one o'clock on Sunday morning.
+They had their licenses reinstated, but with a strong warning that further complaints would result in revocation.
+Richard was also brought before the magistrates for refusing to admit militiamen, while two years later, George Wellard was fined £5 and £10 in costs for keeping his house open for the sale of liquor at one o’clock on Sunday morning.

 Throughout the centuries, the inn has been a cornerstone of the local community, welcoming numerous licensees and serving as a hub for social interaction and regional events.
 At the rear of the pub, you will find one of the most extensive beer gardens in Canterbury.

-In "The Inns of Canterbury" by Edward Wilmot, published in 1988, a document dated circa 1945 describes the pub's clientele as "artisans, some miners, and visitors."
-In 1969, it was renamed the "Bishop's Finger" to celebrate Shepherd Neame's strong ale.
+In “The Inns of Canterbury” by Edward Wilmot, published in 1988, a circa 1945 document describes the pub’s clientele as “artisans, some miners, and visitors.”
+In 1969, it was renamed the “Bishop’s Finger” to celebrate Shepherd Neame’s strong ale.

 **PARANORMAL ACTIVITY**

 The story goes that a woman named Ellen Blean, who was a housekeeper for a Canon in Canterbury, discovered he was having an affair with a younger woman.
-In a fit of rage, she poisoned both of them with a meat pie and then disappeared.
-Her body was later found walled up in a house near a local pub.
-It is said that she was buried alive, and every Friday night, her ghost wanders the street before manifesting in one of the inn's front rooms.
+According to local rumor, in a fit of rage, she poisoned both of them with a meat pie and then disappeared.
+Legend has it that her body was later found walled up in a house near a local pub, and it is said that she was buried alive.
+Every Friday night, her ghost allegedly wanders the street before manifesting in one of the inn’s front rooms.
 Witnesses have described her as a plain-faced, plump woman wearing a mop cap and a long, wide skirt.

 You can watch past paranormal events, visitors' experiences, evidence and activities on the GofEPS YouTube playlist HERE